goauthentik/authentik/website/integrations/services/oracle-cloud/index.md

 -   Name: Oracle Cloud SAML <your tenancy> (or whatever you like as name for this provider)
 -   Authorization flow: default-provider-authorization-explicit-consent (Authorize Application), implicit-consent may work too.
--   Metadata: Browse to the downloaded XML Document and
+-   Metadata: select to the downloaded XML Document

 Click Finish.
 Edit the Provider, below Protocol settings: